dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 they might hold.
 Which, I guess, is just true about life in general.
 But it means if a religion forms the core of someone's belief systems, instead of science, there is less propensity for variation and fewer assertions required to pick up on how someone views the basics.
+In this way, a religion instills a schema of beliefs in its followers.
+Without being able to assert a schema of information, any assertions of an individuals beliefs in a social situation become intractibly inefficient.
+This is social physics and religion serves to render both the assertion and consequences of individuals' belief to be tractible problems by providing a schema for the data structure of beliefs.

-Today, people obviously need to deal with both, but it's interesting to observe how wildly different the core of these belief systems behave.
+It's interesting to observe how wildly different the core of these belief systems behave.
 Another difference from science is that religions are more likely to form a basis for how a person views the world and their relationship to it.

 One last difference is that, for the most part, the knowledge that forms a religion's basis won't change.
-This makes them more susceptible to changing cultural conditions than science, which can adapt.
+This makes them both more and less resillient to changing cultural conditions than science, which ostensibly can adapt.
 Yet, it also makes a person's basis formed from a religion a bit easier to understand.
 They are likely to share much of that basis with other believers.
 Or they could; obviously it's best not to label anyone.
 Every person is an individual.
-And I feel like I should note that it's incredibly shitty to contort someone's religious based views against them.
+And I should note that it is horrible to contort someone's religious views against them.
 If I have ever done that to you, I am so incredibly sorry.

-Because the belief systems extrapolated from a basis can rapidly change in many ways upon the introduction of new knowledge, it's complex to predict how those beliefs will change.
-If you can reliably do so, you can capture opportunity and reduce risk.
+Because an individual's personal system of belief that is extrapolated from a basis can rapidly change in many ways upon the introduction of new knowledge, it's complex to predict how those beliefs will change.
+If you can reliably do so, you can capture opportunity and reduce risk in business and politics.
 If you can control how information is published, disseminated or interpreted, you can control how opportunity and risk are signaled within the system.
-Larger religious organizations suffer some of the same flaws as well, where people try to acquire power.
+Larger religious organizations suffer some of the same flaws as science in this regard, where people try to contort publication of information to acquire or preserve power.
 Both science and religion can be misused, yet I think science has the propensity for being misused in subtle, hard to control ways.

 <a name="atheism-is-an-ideology" />